hardenedlinux/Debian-GNU-Linux-Profiles/docs/harbian_qa/fuzz_testing/syzkaller_crash_demo.md

    (ftrace buffer empty)
 Kernel Offset: disabled
 ```
-This is the call trace print by kernel when kernel is crash,we can found it is the heap overflow in Sproc_write+0x64/0x90 drivers/mod_test/test.c:45.
+This is the call trace print by kernel when kernel is crash, we can found it is the heap overflow in Sproc_write+0x64/0x90 drivers/mod_test/test.c:45.